Tick paralysis is a disease that causes tingling and numbness all over the body in people bitten by ticks. The numbness

 Tick paralysis can affect anyone, but it's most often found in children under age 8 years.

 When you’re bitten by a tick and it hangs onto you for several days, it can release a neurotoxin through its saliva.
 Experts don’t completely understand how, but the neurotoxin messes with your nervous system.

 Tick paralysis usually starts with numbness or tingling in your legs.
 You may also have muscle pain and feel tired and irritable.
-If your child has it, you may notice that he or she is walking in an odd way, as if drunk.
+If your child has it, you may notice that they are walking in an odd way, as if drunk.